mb0/xelf-go/doc/lit_vals.md

 a lot of type confusion and would keep the type near to the backing value.
 We still need exp.Lit to provide source info and implement exp.Exp.

-Instead we could provide an edit type api for values that returns the same or a new mutable with updated type.
+Instead we could provide type editing api for values that returns the same or a new mutable with updated type.
 We should be careful that the new type is compatible.
 We probably need to be thorough and edit even element values, that means we also need a value editor with state to handle self referential values.

 What do we mean by compatible type when updating a value type?
  * The current value must certainly be assignable to values of that type.
- * But the value could be very generic (think AstVal) or missing, because it is unresolved.
- * So in what way should the current type restrict the new type?
+ * Therefor the current type must be assignable to the new type.
+That covers `<int>` to `<num>` or about any type generalization, but would fail for `<num>` to `<int>` - type specialization.
+ * We can use a convertible-to check, that covers both cases, but it would cover more than we want.
- * We could limit type editing to only restrict or specify the old type and not generalize it.
+ * We need to check the actual value and determine whether the conversion is ok.
- * Do we want to generize types for if branch results, or conversions.

 We can add a value wrapper that provides a new type or even an ast value that uses raw input until evaluated we can probably reuse and maybe unify with AnyMut and OptMut.